zengm-games/zengm/README.md

 ## Debugging and Problem Solving

-If something starts behaving weirdly (this is alpha software), you can reset you database by clicking the "Reset DB" link at the bottom of any page.
+If something starts behaving weirdly (this is alpha software), you can reset you database by clicking the "Reset DB" link in the debug menu at the top.
 If that still doesn't work (which unfortunately happens sometimes with a corrupted database), delete the folder named `http+++0.0.0.0+8080` within the `indexedDB` folder in your Firefox profile folder.
 That will delete all of the game's stored